Equity Mates Book Review #1

-The first is that the incentive structure for Wall Street is all wrong.
+The first is that the incentive structure for Wall Street is misaligned.
 Essentially, institutions make their money on activity and transactions (i.e. brokerage on trades, underwriting new securities, commission for certain investments) – regardless of the outcome of these activities for the investor.
-For investment funds – more money is made as a percentage of money under management rather than the performance of the money.
+For investment funds – more money is made as a percentage of money under management rather than the performance of that money.
+So funds are incentivised to raise more money from investors instead of extracting better performance out of their existing capital.
 In this way incentive structures are misaligned and the loser in many cases is the individual investor.

 The second issue is Wall Street’s short term, and relative, focus.
 The hyper-competitive nature of Wall Street means that very few investors are willing to embrace a long time horizon and instead they focus on quarterly results.
 Similarly, rather than measuring themselves in absolute terms a lot of Wall Street investors measure performance relatively – i.e. against each other.

 “Like dogs chasing their own tails, most institutional investors have become locked into a short-term, relative-performance derby.
 Most institutional investors measure their success or failure in terms of relative performance.
 Money managers motivated to outperform an index or a peer group of managers may lose sight of whether their investments are attractive or even sensible in an absolute sense.”

 3. Investment Fads

 Klarman wrote this book in 1991, coming off the high flying corporate rollercoaster than was the 1980’s.
 It was the decade of corporate raiders, leveraged buyouts and Reaganomics.
 When Donald Trump shot to prominence and “Greed is good” was the mantra of the time.
 This decade saw the growth of investment fads and their consequences.